 Property, plant and equipment greater than \$5,000 are capitalized at cost at the date of acquisition or at estimated fair value at date of donation if acquired as gifts, less accumulated depreciation.
 Depreciation of property and equipment is computed on a straight-line basis over the estimated useful life of three to seven years.
 Land is not subject to depreciation.
-Capitalized leasehold improvements are depreciated over the life of the corresponding lease.
+Capitalized leasehold improvements are depreciated over the shorter of the life of the asset or the life of the corresponding lease.